alwaysincharge/kenya_coder_hub/README.md

 With Friday Camp, you can create, display and update your resume, find jobs, find a co-founder, message your hero, meet other techies, all here.

 All non-API code was written from scratch.
-[Friday Camp website.](http://fridaycamp.com/home)